laacz/poordns/readme.md

 # PoorDNS

-Simple PowerDNS MySQL backend management interface within one PHP file.
+Simple PowerDNS MySQL or Sqlite3 backend management interface within one PHP file.
 Spaghetti, of course.

 I've used it myself for years (decades if you will).
 It's a bit refactored, bulmified and (maybe) released for the world to see.